Transition To Year 7

 During the Spring Term our transition team will be making several visits to each primary school where they will meet with pupils.
 They will liaise with staff to gather up-to-date information and build strong relationships with pupils.
 They will be invited to attend a transition day in October where they will experience some of the activities on offer at PHS.

-Year 6 will experience a taste of school life at PHS by joining us for a week’s long transition, enabling them to familiarise themselves with the school and take an active part in a number of subjects.
+Years 5 & 6 will experience a taste of school life at PHS by joining us for transition, enabling them to familiarise themselves with the school and take an active part in a number of subjects.
 The week will consist of Maths and English activities and taster sessions in Technology, Modern Foreign Languages and PE.
 The week will culminate in a Mini Olympics led by current PHS pupils.

 There will be an opportunity at the end of the week for parents/carers to visit the school and view the work pupils have completed throughout the week and also address any worries or concerns they may have.